isakbm/Mandelbulb/README.md

 ## Rendering the Mandelbrot Set

-When one repeadely applies the Mandelbrot map to a given compex number.
+When one repeatedly applies the Mandelbrot map to a given complex number.
 That is, you take the output and put it back into the mapping, you get a sequence that you could continue indefinitely.

 The Mandelbrot set is defined as the set of complex numbers whose Mandelbrot map sequences do not escape to infinity (diverge).
-For instance, the point `c = 2.0` is not in the Mandelbrot set since aplying the map serveral times produces the sequence:
+For instance, the point `c = 2.0` is not in the Mandelbrot set since applying the map several times produces the sequence:

 ```0.0,
 2.0,